cyberphone/I-JSON-Number-System/README.md

 ## Recognizing and Processing Extended Numeric Data Types
 A remaining issue is how a JSON parser can know how to recognize and process extended numeric data types.
 Fortunately, there are multiple solutions for that.
-Below is a programmatic variant (here expressed in JavaScript) which is useful for processing *dynamic* JSON:
+Below is a *programmatic* variant (here expressed in JavaScript). relying on conventions between sender and receiver:
 ```javascript
 var obj = JSON.parse('{"giantNumber": "1.4e+9999"}');
 var biggie = new BigNumber(obj.giantNumber);